Mpox Epicentre DRC Receives First Vaccines To Contain Outbreak - UrduPoint

 "The vaccines have arrived in the DRC.
 They are now on their way to storage areas and the vaccination campaign should begin at the end of the month," Laurent Muschel head of the EU's Health Emergency Preparedness and Response Authority (HERA) told AFP.

-Congolese Health Minister Samuel-Roger Kamba and Muschel were present at Kinshasa aitport when the plane carrying 99,100 vaccine doses landed, an AFP journalist said.
+Congolese Health Minister Samuel-Roger Kamba and Muschel were present at Kinshasa airport when the plane carrying 99,100 vaccine doses landed, an AFP journalist said.

 The doses left the Danish capital Copenhagen on Wednesday evening.

-DRC has recorded more than 19,000 cases and over 650 deaths, according to the latest figures from the health minister.
+"These are expensive vaccines that we cannot buy as a country... and for which we fought," Kamba said.

-Mpox is caused by a virus transmitted to humans by infected animals but can also be passed from human to human.
+Mpox is caused by a virus transmitted to humans by infected animals but can also be passed from human to human through close physical contact.

 The remainder of the 200,000 doses donated by the EU are set to arrive in Kinshasa on Saturday.